Survivor Series (1987): Event

 The first match of the first Survivor Series was the first Survivor Series elimination match.
-Randy Savage, Jake Roberts, Ricky Steamboat, Brutus Beefcake, and Jim Duggan faced WWF Intercontinental Heavyweight Champion The Honky Tonk Man, Hercules, Danny Davis, Ron Bass, and Harley Race.
+Randy Savage, Jake Roberts, Ricky Steamboat, Brutus Beefcake, and Jim Duggan faced The Honky Tonk Man, Hercules, Danny Davis, Ron Bass, and Harley Race.
 Savage's team was seconded by his wife Miss Elizabeth while Honky's team was seconded by Bobby Heenan and Jimmy Hart.
 Beefcake and Hercules started off before Duggan and Race were tagged in.
 Duggan knocked Race out of the ring and followed him out where they brawled and both men were counted out and eliminated, leaving four men on each team.
 Beefcake hit a high knee on Bass, and went on to eliminate him.
 Team captain Honky himself joined the match and hit his Shake, Rattle and Roll on Beefcake and eliminated him, evening the match at three all.
 Roberts hit a DDT on Davis and only two men remained in Honky's team, Honky and Hercules.
 Savage hit the Savage Elbow on Hercules and pinned him, leaving Honky the only member in his team.
 After being dominated by Savage, Roberts and Steamboat for a couple of minutes, Honky was atomic dropped over the top rope by Savage and ran from the ring with Jimmy Hart and his IC Belt and was counted out.
 Honky's self-elimination made Savage, Roberts and Steamboat the survivors of the match.

-The next match was a women's match featuring the team of The Fabulous Moolah, Rockin' Robin, Velvet McIntyre, and The Jumping Bomb Angels (Itsuki Yamazaki and Noriyo Tateno) against WWF Women's Champion Sensational Sherri, WWF Women's Tag Team Champions The Glamour Girls (Leilani Kai and Judy Martin), Donna Christianello, and Dawn Marie.
+The next match was a women's match featuring the team of The Fabulous Moolah, Rockin' Robin, Velvet McIntyre, and The Jumping Bomb Angels (Itsuki Yamazaki and Noriyo Tateno) against Sensational Sherri, The Glamour Girls (Leilani Kai and Judy Martin), Donna Christianello, and Dawn Marie.
 McIntyre did the first elimination by pinning Christianello with a victory roll.
 Robin hit a running crossbody on Marie and pinned her with the crossbody, leading to three wrestlers on Sherri's team while none of Moolah's team members had been eliminated.
 Team captain Sherri came into the match and hit Robin with a vertical suplex to eliminate her.
 Glamour Girls hit a double clothesline on Moolah and Judy Martin, one half of Glamour Girls pinned Moolah to eliminate her.
 McIntyre pinned Sherri with a victory roll pin.
 Leilani Kai joined the match and then pinned McIntyre after an electric chair drop.
 Yamazaki hit a diving crossbody from the top rope on Kai and pinned her to eliminate her.
 Tateno hit a flying clothesline on Martin and pinned her to win the match.
 Jumping Bomb Angels became the survivors for Moolah's team.